 This code sets up a stock and two investors, attaches the investors to the stock, and simulates stock price changes.

-method to receive notifications.
+Stock): Manages a list of observers and notifies them when its price changes.
+The notify method iterates over the list of observers and calls their update methods.Investor): Implements the update method to receive notifications.
 The investor responds by printing a message with the updated stock price.To prevent memory leaks, ensure that observers are properly detached when they are no longer needed.
-This can be achieved by explicitly calling the detach
+This can be achieved by explicitly calling the detach method.

 In a multithreaded environment, consider using thread-safe data structures or synchronization mechanisms to manage the list of observers.
 This ensures that the attachment, detachment, and notification processes are thread-safe.